 The late Norman Howard designed two versions of the Shipmate - the Shipmate dayboat which was built by Smallcraft, and the Shipmate Senior, a trailer sailer with a cabin, built by Smallcraft and later by Seaborne.
 (The boat is no longer in production) .

-The Association has currently about 60 Members, arranges weekend meets at various venues and produces a newsletter - the Saga - twice a year.
-Membership details from Philip Weston.
-Current fees - owners £7.50 pa and Associates £6.50 paSignet 20 & Signet 20 MK 2
+The Association has currently about 70 Members, arranges weekend meets at various venues and produces a newsletter - the Saga - twice a year.
+Current fees - Owners £7.50 pa and Associates £6.50 paSignet 20 & Signet 20 MK 2

 Ray